Is It Safe to Give My Dog or Cat Fruit?

 Consuming the wrong plant-based food can pose serious health risks for your pet.
 The following fruits should not be given to your dog or cat:

 - Cherries: The cherry pit contains cyanide, which is toxic to dogs and can be lethal.

 - Grapes and raisins: These foods can cause serious digestive issues in your pet, including diarrhoea, vomiting, and lethargy.
 They may even cause acute kidney failure in cats and dogs, notes the American Society for the Prevention of Cruelty to Animals, so it's important to keep them away from your little furry friends.

-- Tomatoes (Yes, we're considering them a fruit): Red ripe tomatoes are usually healthy for pets, but some green tomatoes contain toxins that can make pets sick, so it is always best to consult your veterinarian first.
+- Green Tomatoes (Yes, we're considering them a fruit): Red ripe tomatoes are usually healthy for pets, but some green tomatoes contain toxins that can make pets sick, so it is always best to consult your veterinarian first.

 Can dogs eat fruit?
 Can cats eat fruit?
 Absolutely — if it's safe fruit in moderation.
 However, it is necessary to warn that some fruits are not healthy for dogs and cats with certain medical conditions, so it is always important to check with your veterinarian before introducing any new foods into your pets' nutrition.